angiehjort/vizabi-csvtojson/README.md

 ![Gapminder Vizabi 0.4](http://static.gapminder.org/vizabi/vizabi.jpg)

-####CSV-to-JSON Data converter for Vizabi
+####CSV-to-JSON data converter for Vizabi
-this script takes CSV and transforms it to Vizabi-readable JSON For each country the mapping to country code and region code needs to be resolved.
+This script takes CSV and transforms it to Vizabi-readable JSON.
+For each country the mapping to country code and region code needs to be resolved.

 ####Environment